-Estate & Legacy Planning
+Florida Estate & Legacy Planning

-Your Legacy deserves a plan
+Your Family and Legacy Deserves a Plan

-What is Estate Planning
+Estate Planning In Florida

 Planning for your estate isn’t just about dividing up property—it’s about making sure your hard‑earned assets are protected and your loved ones are cared for, even when you can’t advocate for yourself.
 In Florida, a comprehensive estate plan helps you manage and distribute assets, minimize taxes and legal costs, and prepare for incapacity.
 It also respects Florida’s unique laws, such as the Homestead Exemption and probate rules.
 At Roger Fishel Financial, we combine decades of experience, independence and transparent advice to design personalized plans for Orlando families and retirees across Florida as well as nationally.

-Why Estate Planning Matters
+Why Estate Planning Matters In Florida

 Estate Planning is important for many reasons: